Ministry of Defense (Japan): Incidents and security events

-In July 2007, the Ministry of Defense Building was attacked by a 21-year-old right-wing activist, who threw a Molotov cocktail in the direction of the building, after forcing his way through the main gate.
+In July 2007, a 21-year-old right-wing activist forced his way through the main gate of the Ministry of Defense complex and threw a Molotov cocktail toward the building before being apprehended.

-On October 22, 2025, the Tokyo Metropolitan Police were investigating the case of a 60-year old man who was found unconscious after falling down an elevator shaft.
+On 22 October 2025, the Tokyo Metropolitan Police Department began investigating the death of a 60-year-old ministry official who was found unconscious after falling down an elevator shaft inside the Ministry of Defense building.